alcantarar/ASB_Tutorial/git_cheatsheet.md

 ```
 git config --global user.name "[FIRSTNAME LASTNAME]"
 ```
-Set an email address that will be associated with each commit and required to access private private repositories:
+Set an email address that will be associated with each commit and required to access private
+repositories:
 ```
 git config --global user.email "[GITHUB EMAIL]"
 ```
 ## GETTING HELP
-Replace [VERB] with the operation you need help with. `--help` will return the full help page, while `--h` returns a consolidated help page:
+Replace [FUNCTION] with the operation you need help with. `--help` will return the full help page, while `--h` returns a consolidated help page:
 ```
-git [VERB] --help
+git [FUNCTION] --help
-git [VERB] -h
+git [FUNCTION] -h
 ```
 ## SETUP LOCAL REPOSITORY
 Initialize an existing directory as a git repository: